 Growing up bilingual in the United States is often associated with weaker academic outcomes, but on an array of strictly cognitive measures bilingual children meet or outperform their monolingual peers in early childhood and adolescence.
-My principal line of research uses student writing and experimental data to investigate the ways in which these (socio)cognitive advantages, particularly around theory of mind and social perspective taking, may extend into the classroom, where bilingual children's high-level experience managing tools for communication in everyday life could compensate for deficits in lexical and syntactic development in the language of schooling.
+A large branch of my research program uses student writing and experimental data to investigate the ways in which these (socio)cognitive advantages, particularly around theory of mind, social perspective-taking, and executive functions may extend into the classroom, where bilingual children's high-level experience managing tools for communication in everyday life could compensate for weaknesses in lexical and syntactic development in the language of schooling.

-Educators place a high value on students' ability to articulate and defend an opinion they hold, as a criterion for effective participation in a democratic society — and recently developed curricula like Word Generation have shown that students benefit in a variety of ways from structured exposure to and engagement with discussion of contentious, topical issues.
+Educators rightly place a high value on students' ability to articulate and defend an opinion they hold, as a criterion for effective participation in a democratic society.
+Recently developed curricula like Word Generation have shown that students benefit in a variety of ways from structured exposure to and engagement with discussion of contentious, topical issues.
 Together with Catherine Snow and other colleagues at HGSE, I focus on outcomes for English learners within this particular curriculum, with a view toward developing further supports to be implemented in US classrooms.

 The languages of the world realize subject-verb agreement in various ways, some of which are hypothesized to be harder to acquire than others.
 A diverse group of colleagues in the United Kingdom, France, and the United States is conducting a systematic investigation of this piece of morphosyntactic development, toward the goal of identifying the linguistic features that contribute to earlier or later mastery of agreement, which could in turn enrich our understanding of developmental disorders and possible interventions.